openstack-archive/sahara/doc/source/intro/overview.rst

     * all cluster provisioning and job execution will happen transparently to the user.
-    * cluster will be removed automatically after job completion.
+    * if using a transient cluster, it will be removed automatically after job completion.

 * get the results of computations (for example, from swift).